Home > Business > Training > Training: the revenge of face-to-face educational games

 Face-to-face educational games have many advantages.

-The advantages of educational games
+The benefits of educational games

-The 4 characteristics of face-to-face educational games
+The 4 characteristics of classroom games

 1. They allow you to simulate.

-2. They provoke thought.
+2. They are thought-provoking.

 4. They arouse emotions.